bloominstituteoftechnology/node-db1-project/README.md

 - Visit [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top) and write the following queries:
   - find all customers with a particular first name.
- SELECT DISTINCT CustomerName FROM Customers;
+  SELECT * FROM Customers
+WHERE ContactName LIKE '%Elizabeth%';

   - find all customers that live in London.
   SELECT * FROM Customers where City="London";